manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 5. If you get warning **Your organization settings need to be updated.
 Do you want to continue?**, select **Yes**.

+  **Note**: If you get following error **Sorry!
+We couldn't update your organization settings.
+Please try again.**, Make a note of this step and try this after completing lab 2.

 6. Leave the LabVM and all browser tabs open and proceed to the next lab.

 ### Task 9 – Prepare Users for Content Searches